-Description Turns the projector on or puts it into Standby mode.
+Submenu setting Description Power Turns the projector on or puts it into Standby mode.
 Select the Power ON or Power OFF button.

-Returns projector settings to default values or refreshes the current settings.
+Submenu setting Description Restore All Projector Defaults Returns projector settings to default values or refreshes the current settings.
 Select Submit or Refresh .
-The Submit option is irreversible and resets all values.
-Adjusts the projector's volume from -20 to 20.

-Submenu setting Description Mute Turns the mute settings on or off.
+IMPORTANT The Submit option is irreversible and resets all values.
+Volume Adjusts the projector's volume from -20 to 20.
+Mute Turns on or turns off the mute settings.
 Select On to mute the projector's sound and Off to turn off mute.
 Volume Control Enables volume control.
 Select On to enable volume adjustment and select Off to disable volume adjustment if you prefer to use your audio system or speaker (not included) controls.
-Closed Captioning Turns the closed captioning feature on or off.
+Closed Captioning Turns on or turns off the closed captioning feature.
 Language Sets the closed captioning language to CC1 or CC2 .
-Typically, CC1 displays US English subtitles, whilst CC2 displays other regional languages, such as French or Spanish, depending on television channel or media setup.
-Display Mode Adjusts the display output to SMART Presentation, Bright Room, Dark Room, sRGB and User modes so that you can project images from various sources with consistent colour performance: • SMART Presentation is recommended for colour fidelity. • Bright Room and Dark Room are recommended for locations with those conditions. sRGB provides standardised accurate colour.
+Typically, CC1 displays U.S. English subtitles, while CC2 displays other regional languages, such as French or Spanish, depending on television channel or media setup.
+Display Mode Adjusts the display output to SMART Presentation, Bright Room, Dark Room, sRGB and User modes so you can project images from various sources with consistent color performance: • SMART Presentation is recommended for color fidelity. • Bright Room and Dark Room are recommended for locations with those conditions. sRGB provides standardized accurate color.
 User enables you to apply your own settings.
 Brightness Adjusts projector brightness from 0 to 100.
 Contrast Adjusts the difference between the lightest and darkest parts of the image from 0 to 100.
 Frequency Adjusts the display data frequency of the projected image from -5 to 5 to match the frequency of your computer's graphics card.
-Tracking Synchronises your projector's display timing with your computer's graphics card from 0 to 31.
+Tracking Synchronizes your projector's display timing with your computer's graphics card from 0 to 31.
 Sharpness Adjusts the projected image's sharpness from 0 to 31.
-White Peaking Adjusts the image colour brightness from 0 to 10 whilst providing more vibrant white shades.
+White Peaking Adjusts the image color brightness from 0 to 10 while providing more vibrant white shades.
 A value closer to 0 creates a natural image and a value closer to 10 enhances brightness.
-Degamma Adjusts the colour performance of the display from 0 to 3.
-Colour Adjusts the Red, Green, Blue, Cyan, Magenta and Yellow colours on the projector from 0 to 100 to provide custom colour and luminance output.
-Each colour has a default value of 100.
-Adjustments to the colour settings register to the User mode.
-Auto Signal Detect Enables or disables signal searching of input connectors.
-Select On to have the projector continuously switch inputs until it finds an active video source.
-Select Off to maintain signal detection in one input.
-Lamp Reminder Select On to show or Off to hide the lamp replacement reminder when it appears.
-This reminder appears 100 hours before the recommended lamp replacement.
+Degamma Adjusts the color performance of the display from 0 to 3.